Frappe Technologies

 1. Level 1: Partner is not product certified.

-5. Level 5: The partner regularly tracks the outcomes and acts on it by fixing their processes.
+5. Level 5: The partner regularly tracks the outcomes and continuously improves processes by doing preventive fixes by small and big improvements.

 Evaluation